-The Management of the Company is responsible for the establishment and maintenance of an internal control system in the Company and its efficiency in the process of preparing financial statements.
-The internal control system covers all the activities of the Company.
-The Company has established a continuous process for identifying and managing various potential risks faced by the Company, and confirms that any appropriate actions have been taken, or are being taken, to address any issue.
+The Management of the Company is responsible for the establishment and maintenance of an internal control system at the Company and its efficiency in the process of preparing financial statements.
+The internal control system covers the entire scope of activities of the Company.
+The Company has established a continuous process for identifying and managing various potential risks faced by the Company, and confirms that all appropriate actions have been taken, or are being taken, to address any issue.
 Financial statements, both for internal and external reporting purposes, are prepared by highly skilled professionals and reviewed by other independent personnel.
-The annual financial statements are subject to an independent examination by the external auditor.
+The annual financial statements are subject to the independent examination by the external auditor.